General

 4. Where can I find my web logs ?

 Your raw logs are stored in the \logs subdirectory.
-You can use any statistics package or tool to
+You can use any statistics package or tool to build your own customized reports.

 Note: this is a seven day rolling archive, so only the most recent seven days are kept available.